 The Applied Social Data Science programme offers a wide range of modules that aim to introduce students to state-of-the-art quantitative methods and social science research skills.
 Lecture and seminar based modules are offered and assessment is based on assignments and exams.
 The number of modules on offer and topics covered, and whether there is any choice of module topics, varies from year to year depending on student numbers.
 Students are expected to bring their own laptop (Mac/Windows/Linux) for use in seminars and tutorials throughout the course; note - tablets are not suitable.
+For minimum laptop specs, please see this helpful guide

 - Computer Programming for Social Scientists (10 ECTS)